Mrs V Jones

 As a core subject, English lies at the heart of the curriculum.
 It develops pupils’ skills across all areas of personal and academic learning, ensuring that they have a broad and secure outlook on the world through the study of a wide range of literary and non-literary texts.

 The English Department at St John Lloyd believes that learning should be entertaining, lively and fun.
-Our teaching attempts to reach as many pupils, and provide as much stimulus, as possible.
-It is regarded as a priority that we act as ambassadors for our subject, and teach with enthusiasm.
+Our teaching attempts to reach as many pupils and we take pride in being ambassadors for our subject.

-The overall aim of the English Department at our school is to develop the knowledge, understanding and ability of our pupils, to their full potential, by providing them with opportunities to develop the requirements of the English National Curriculum and the National Literacy Framework, within a broad and balanced approach to the teaching of oracy, reading and writing.
+The overall aim of the English Department is to develop the knowledge, understanding and ability of all our pupils, to their full potential, by providing them with opportunities to develop the requirements of the Curriculum and the National Literacy Framework, within a broad and balanced approach to the teaching of oracy, reading and writing.

-Our English lessons and units of work aim to ensure that students:
+Our English lessons and Schemes of Learning aim to ensure that students:

 - read and write with confidence, enjoyment, fluency and understanding – orchestrating a range of independent strategies to self-monitor, evaluate and correct;

 - develop an increasing working knowledge of Standard English;